Ziggeo/ziggeo-wordpress-plugin/readme.txt

 = Video List =

 Moderate your videos through your Wordpress dashboard.
 The Video List page now allows you to see different types of videos right in in your Wordpress website.
-With the quick possibility of approving and rejecting them you can quickly and from within Wordpress fulfill your workflows.
+With the quick possibility of approving and rejecting them you can quickly and from within WordPress fulfill your workflows.

-You will see new counter shown when a video is recorded on your Wordpress page, to help you notice it.
+You will see new counter shown when a video is recorded on your WordPress page, to help you notice it.

 = Notifications =

 Notifications page has been created.
-It provides you with a way to get notified about different errors or good pointers that can happen with your Wordpress website.
+It provides you with a way to get notified about different errors or good pointers that can happen with your WordPress website.
 This makes it easy for you to find out if some page needs to be updated for some reason, or if there is some other info that can help you.

 = Improvements and Feedback =